Evaluator Guide · Phase-Aware Reading Order

 2. Which ideas seem product-facing, and which seem infrastructure-facing?

-3. Does the proof structure appear decorative or operationally meaningful?
+3. Does the evidence/provenance structure appear decorative or operationally meaningful?

-4. What is your best honest read on originality versus recombination?
+4. What is your best honest read on originality versus recombination, subject to Phase 3 review?

-5. What would it cost a conventional team to reproduce this depth across 8 domains?
+5. What would it cost a conventional team to reproduce the reviewable depth across 8 domains, and what would still need validation?

 After these three phases, continue with /value, /one-person-unicorn, /purest-one-person, /partnership, /mzn-stage2-claim-boundary, and /evaluate.
 The first three phases produce a baseline judgment; the evaluator-depth pages refine it.